 We have, and will continue to seek, long-term CNG, LNG and RNG station construction, maintenance and fuel sales contracts with various government bodies, which accounted for approximately 19%, 18% and 18% of our annual revenues in 2013, 2014 and 2015, respectively.
 In addition to normal business risks, our contracts with government entities are often subject to unique risks, some of which are beyond our control.
 Long-term government contracts and related orders are subject to cancellation if adequate appropriations for subsequent performance periods are not made.
 The termination of funding for a government program supporting any of our government contracts could result in a loss of anticipated future revenues attributable to that contract, which could have a negative impact on our operations.
 In addition, government entities with which we contract are often able to modify, curtail or terminate contracts with us without prior notice at their convenience, and are only required to pay for work done and commitments made at the time of termination.
 Modification, curtailment or termination of significant government contracts could have a material adverse effect on our results of operations and financial condition.
-Further, government contracts are provided the opportunity to formally protest certain contract awards through various agencies or other administrative and judicial channels.
+Further, government contracts are frequently awarded only after competitive bidding processes, which are often protracted.
+In many cases, unsuccessful bidders for government contracts are provided the opportunity to formally protest certain contract awards through various agencies or other administrative and judicial channels.
 The protest process may substantially delay a successful bidder's contract performance, result in cancellation of the contract award entirely and distract management.
 As a result, we may not be awarded contracts for which we bid and substantial delays or cancellation of contracts may follow any successful bids as a result of such protests.